tudelft3d/val3dity/docs/errors.rst

 205 -- INTERIOR_DISCONNECTED
 ----------------------------
 The interior of a polygon must be connected.
-The combinaison of different valid rings can create such an error, for example:
+The combination of different valid rings can create such an error, for example:

 .. image:: _static/205.png